MrKhantee/filelistview/README.md

-This is a file selecting list view for Android.
+This is a file selecting list view for Android, a few other views are also included to make the use of the library easier.

-IMPORTANT: I highly recommend that you use the attached .jar as an attachable library to your project unless you already have the Scala compiler added to your project, as this project uses a few .scala files, so may well be incompatible with many projects in un-compiled form.

 Usage: